-How To Pay A Vietnamese Supplier And Not Get Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam
+How To Pay A Vietnamese Supplier And Not Ge Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

-So you’ve found a supplier in Vietnam –now how will you pay them?
+So you’ve found a supplier in Vietnam.
+How will you pay them now?

-Disclaimer: Remember that we may receive commissions when you click our links and make purchases.
+Disclaimer: We may receive commissions when you click our links and make purchases.
 However, this does not impact our reviews and comparisons.
 We try to keep things fair and balanced to help you make the best choice.

 Paying with Vietnamese Currency // The DONG (VND)